SprucesAustralia/AiAgent2025/README.md

   - This is the table used to store all the leads coming from the business website.https://spruces.co
 - lead_call
   - This is the table used to store the lead id, lead number, and call id.
+- calls
+  - This is the webhook response from the synthflow.

 ## Local Setup
 - Download Nodejs v22